-Candidates for the degree of Bachelor of Arts or Bachelor of Science must have passed at least 124 semester hours, including a certain number of hours in a subject chosen as a major.
+Candidates for the degree of Bachelor of Arts or Bachelor of Science must have passed at least 124 semester hours, including at least 27 and not more than 48 semester hours in a subject chosen as a major.
 The following hours will not count towards graduation: developmental or remedial courses and repeated courses.

 Candidates must have earned a "C" average.
-A candidate's average is based upon all courses in which the candidate received a letter grade at Tougaloo College; the average is not based merely upon courses taken to meet the requirements for a major.
+A candidate's average is based upon all courses in which the candidate received a letter grade at Tougaloo College.
+The average is not based merely upon courses taken to meet the requirements for a major.
 However, transfer students may petition the Provost/Vice President for Academic Affairs to have transfer credits included in their average.

 A department will require its majors to take a certain number of semester hours within the department (excluding an emphasis).
-The major in Music will consist of 48 semester hours.
 To graduate, a candidate must not receive a grade lower than a "C" in courses required or elected for the major.